loregamer/elevenlabs-batch-tool/README.md

    python elevenlabs_batch_converter.py
    ```
 2. Enter your ElevenLabs API key and click "Connect"
-   - You can click "Save Key" to store your API key for future use
+   - You can click "Save Key" to securely store your API key in your system's credential manager
 3. Click "Add Files" to select audio files for conversion
 4. Choose an ElevenLabs voice model from the dropdown
 5. Click "Start Conversion" to begin the batch process